October 22, 2018

 If this sounds familiar, it is because it is where Gardnerian Wicca's rede came from.
 Thelema is an eclectic religion that combines Jewish mysticism (especially the Qabala and The Zohar) with British mysticism and Eastern meditative practice.
 It was formalized in the writings of the British poet and occultist, Aleister Crowley, in the first half of the 20th century, and is heavily influenced by Freemasonry and Egyptian mythology.
 Thelema is practiced both by initiatory groups such as the Ordo Templi Orientis (OTO), as well as solitary practitioners.

 "As above, so below."

-Older religions tend to accumulate a lot of additions to their core tenets, and so it is difficult with some older religions to summarize what they stand for, if anything.
+Older religions tend to accumulate a lot of additions to their core tenets, and so it is difficult for some older religions to summarize what they stand for if anything.
 Ancient Greek religion, also known as Hellenism, is like this.
 It is more about a world-view and a collection of forces of nature personified into gods and goddesses, than about a single creed.

 Read more on astrology, horoscopes, occultism, magick & ritual on our blog, Esoteric Insights!

 October 27, 2023